How to Dehydrate Carrots

 Why You Should Use a Non-Plastic Bowl when Dehydrating Carrots

-When you have finished slicing or grating, place the carrots in a glass bowl (or any non-plastic bowl as plastic stains easily and holds odors).
+When you have finished slicing or grating, place the carrots in a glass bowl (or any non-plastic bowl as plastic stains easily and retains odors).
 Spray with lemon juice, tossing the carrots as you go to make sure they're sprayed evenly.

 TIP: Use a pump top from a new unused spray bottle, pick one that fits your lemon juice bottle.
 Look for a bottle that has a long enough plastic tube that will reach the bottom of your lemon juice bottle.